kellpossible/blog/content/Adventures/026-KamchatkaSummer2018.rst

 lower, despite Kamchatka almost being in the same time zone as us.

 "A land of ice and fire", during winter Kamchatka's weather consists of very low temperatures, and a huge amount of snow.
-There are <insert here> active volcanos on Kamchatka, two of these will be erupting on any given day.
+There are 29 active volcanos on Kamchatka, two of these will be erupting on any given day.
 From a geological perspective, the vast wilderness areas of Kamchatka are full of interesting discoveries.
 Kamchatka is also full of interesting wildlife which tends to be more active during the summer months, the Kamchatka Brown Bear being the most noteable resident in the region.

 Ever since seeing a photograph of a skier descending one of the many